halcy/Mastodon.py/docs/index.rst

        to_file = 'pytooter_usercred.secret'
    )

-To post, create an actual API instance.
+To post, create an actual API instance:

 .. code-block:: python